7Factor/terraform-aws-vault/README.md

 As of Vault 1.0 we can now use Amazon KMS (and other key management systems) to allow a vault instance to automagically unseal itself if it's bounced.
 We have integrated this into the terraform so that a key is created with the appropriate credentials.
 This includes if you lose a node and re-terraform a new one--everything tends to wake up and continue to operate unsealed.

+Auto-unsealing requires that the vault instance be a member of the `VaultEC2` IAM role.

 ### Time to failover

 In general it takes around 5 seconds for Vault to fail over to a standby node when a primary is whacked.
 This is because the lowest possible value for LB health checks is 5 seconds.
 This could likely be improved with other architectures, but it works well for now.
 After a primary is destroyed the next time the load balancer health checks the stand by it will come online--but note there can be down time and clients/pipelines should be aware of this.